1-Day, 2-Day & 3-Day San Francisco Itineraries for Travelers

 Things to Do in One Day in San Francisco: Begin your tour of San Francisco in the heart of downtown at Union Square.
-If you need a coffee or light breakfast, stop at the Emporio Rulli cafè in the Union Square plaza.
 Then browse some of the high-end retail boutiques overlooking the square.
-Fashionistas flock to Saks Fifth Avenue, Tiffany & Co, Louis Vuitton, Neiman-Marcus, and Barneys, just to name a few of the designer brands in the Union Square shopping area.
+Fashionistas flock to Saks Fifth Avenue, Tiffany & Co, Louis Vuitton, and Neiman-Marcus, just to name a few of the designer brands in the Union Square shopping area.

 From Post Street in Union Square, walk two blocks to Grant Avenue, where you will be greeted by the green-tile roofed Dragon's Gate, the entrance to Chinatown.